Chapter 7: DistributedWorker

 What's the Problem?
 Actively Processing Tasks

 Imagine our distributed video processing factory.
-We have: * A list of jobs (the WorkQueue). * Instructions for each job (the Node logic within the Workflow blueprint). * A way to save progress after each job (CheckpointStore).
+We have: * A list of jobs (the WorkQueue). * Instructions for each job (the Node logic within the Workflow blueprint). * A way to save shared project state (the ContextStore). * Other ledgers for tracking progress, errors, etc. (the other Distributed Stores).

 But nothing happens on its own!
 We need programs – workers – that actively: 1.
 Look at the job list.
 2. Pick up the next available job.
-3. Figure out the current state of the project (load the latest save).
+3. Figure out the current state of the project (load the latest shared Context using the ContextStore).
 4. Do the work for that job step.
 5. Save the updated project state.
 6. Potentially add new follow-up jobs to the list.
 7. Go back to step 1 and repeat.

 This tireless entity is what Floxide calls a DistributedWorker.